hen-chow/email-service/README.md

 # Email-service

 ## Problem
 Email-service is an Express app that accepts necessary information and sends emails.
+Create a NodeJS backend solution to support the email service requirements.

 The application provides an abstraction between two email service providers.
 If one of the services goes down, this service will failover to a different provider without affecting customers.
 SendGrid is selected as the primary email service provider, with Mailgun as the secondary provider.